-Frenzel served in Congress from 1971-1991, where he was the ranking minority member on the House Budget Committee and was the principal Republican economic spokesperson in the House.
+Frenzel was the ranking minority member on the House Budget Committee and was the principal Republican economic spokesperson in the House.
 He was a member of the House Ways and Means Committee and its Trade Subcommittee, and was a congressional representative to the General Agreement on Tariffs and Trade (GATT) in Geneva for fifteen years.
-As noted above, in 1993, he served as a volunteer Special Advisor to President Clinton for NAFTA.
+In 1993, he was special advisor to the president for NAFTA.

 In 2001, President Bush appointed him to the Social Security Commission, and in 2002, to the Advisory Committee on Trade Policy and Negotiations (ACTPN), which he chaired.
 In January, 2005, he was appointed to President Bush’s Tax Reform Commission.

 In 2000, he was awarded the Order of the Rising Sun, Gold and Silver Star, by the Emperor of Japan.
 In 2002, he received an Honorary Doctor of Laws Degree from Hamline University.
 In 2014, he was awarded the Order of the Aztec Eagle by Mexican Ambassador Eduardo Medina Mora for his work on NAFTA.
 This is the highest honor bestowed by the Mexican government on non-citizens.
 Bill also received the Economic Club of Minnesota’s first annual Champion of Free Trade award in Washington, D.C., as part of their celebration of the 20th Anniversary of NAFTA earlier this year.